 the biology, evolutionary origin and the genetic basis of development of cnidocytes - the first venom-injecting cells in animals (Sunagar et al. 2018)

 the origin and evolution of venom and venom delivery systems in basal reptiles (Fry 2013).

 See the full list of publications for details.

 The major themes of research in the lab include...

-Venomics: unraveling venom compositions, potencies, and bioactivities using advance 'omics' technologies, and the underlying ecological and environmental factors influencing them.
+Venomics: unravelling venom compositions, potencies, and bioactivities using advance 'omics' technologies, and the underlying ecological and environmental factors influencing them.

-Molecular evolution of venom coding genes: understanding the evolutionary dynamics of venom across time and the forces of natural selection that shape animal venoms.
+Molecular evolution of venom: understanding the evolutionary dynamics of venom across time and the forces of natural selection that shape animal venoms.

 Genomics of venomous animals: understanding the genomic basis of adaptations in venomous animals.